-6 ways to manage your retirement account distributions
+4 tips for managing your retirement account distributions

 Text size: aA aA aA

-Calculating these required minimum distributions (RMDs) can be tricky, especially if you have several retirement accounts.
+Calculating RMDs can be tricky, especially if you have several retirement accounts.
 And you may be subject to an additional federal tax on the amount of missed or insufficient RMDs.
-But by taking the appropriate distributions at the right time, you'll potentially avoid problems while helping to make the most of your retirement assets.
-Of course, every financial situation is unique, so consult with a tax and/or legal advisor to get help before making any decisions regarding distributions, as distributions may impact your taxes.
-Here are six tips to ease the task.
+But by taking the appropriate distributions at the right time, you'll potentially avoid problems and make the most of your retirement assets.
+To get an idea of how much you might need to withdraw, use our RMD Calculator.

 One of the biggest mistakes people make with RMDs is thinking they know how much they need to withdraw.